Validatrium/axelar/README.md

 # axelar
-all Axelar docs created and gathered in one place by [Validatrium](https://validatrium.com/)
+all Axelar docs created, gathered and updated in one place by [Validatrium](https://validatrium.com/)

 # Guides list: